How to Put a Belt on a John Deere Lawn Mower: Best Guide

 You should watch this video if you want to see a demonstration of how to put a belt on a lawnmower:

-If you are working on a gas-powered lawnmower, you need to take several safety precautions:
+If you are working on a gas-powered lawnmower, take these safety precautions:

-- Wooden block: During the removal and installation of the cutting deck, place a wood block below each side for support.
+- Wooden block: When removing and installing the cutting deck, place a wood block below each side to support it.